You'll need a few libraries to use this FeatherWing!

 Next up, search for Adafruit GFX and locate the core library.
 A lot of libraries may pop up because we reference it in the description so just make sure you see Adafruit GFX Library in bold at the top.

-Repeat the search and install steps for the Adafruit_ImageReader and Adafruit_ZeroDMA libraries.
-That’s four libraries in total.
+Repeat the search and install steps for the Adafruit_ImageReader library.

 After restarting the Arduino software, you should see a new example folder called Adafruit_HX8357 and inside, an example called graphicstest_featherwing.